pnp/cli-microsoft365/docs/docs/cmd/planner/plan/plan-remove.md

 : Title of the plan to remove.
 Specify either `id` or `title` but not both.

 `--ownerGroupId [ownerGroupId]`
 : ID of the Group that owns the plan.
-Specify either `ownerGroupId` or `ownerGroupName` when using title.
+Specify either `ownerGroupId` or `ownerGroupName` when using `title`.

 `--ownerGroupName [ownerGroupName]`
 : Name of the Group that owns the plan.
 Specify either `ownerGroupId` or `ownerGroupName` when using `title`.